 Traci Sitzmann's current research focuses on pressing issues in society—including religion and the gender wage gap and firm adaptivity during the COVID pandemic.
 The vast majority of Sitzmann’s publications focus on training and development.
 She has numerous publications on the effectiveness of online training, maximizing learning and reducing attrition from training, and evaluating training effectiveness.
-Her research has been published in leading academic journals including the Journal of Applied Psychology, Psychological Bulletin, Personnel Psychology, Organizational Behavior and Human Decision Processes, and Journal of Management.
-She is currently or has formerly served on the editorial board for the Journal of Applied Psychology, Personnel Psychology, Organizational Behavior and Human Decision Processes, and Human Resource Management Review.
-Her research has also won multiple awards and has been covered by a variety of media outlets, including the Wall Street Journal and CNN.
+Her research has been published in leading academic journals including the Academy of Management Journal, Journal of Applied Psychology, Psychological Bulletin, Personnel Psychology, Organizational Behavior, and Human Decision Processes, and Journal of Management.
+She is currently or has formerly served on the editorial board for the Journal of Applied Psychology, Personnel Psychology, Organizational Behavior, and Human Decision Processes, and Human Resource Management Review.
+Her research has also won multiple awards and has been covered by a variety of media outlets, including The Wall Street Journal and CNN.

 In addition to serving the university, Sitzmann provides consulting services, including examining the validity of the Myers-Briggs Type Indicator and providing organizations (e.g., Red Cross, PS Technology) with guidance on enhancing the effectiveness of technology-delivered training.
 Prior to joining the University of Colorado Denver, Sitzmann worked as a consultant for the Department of Defense.